 The Early Career Science Award was instituted by the New Zealand Freshwater Sciences Society in 2018.
 The award is intended to recognize and showcase outstanding freshwater research by scientists at the beginning of their careers (as defined by the eligibility criteria below).
 The NZFSS Executive Committee have a broad definition for outstanding research which includes: research that is highly cited or published in high-impact journals, research that has been incorporated into the management of New Zealand’s fresh waters, research that improves the integration of Māori knowledge into freshwater management as well as science communication and education.
 The award recipient will be expected to present a plenary talk at the annual NZFSS conference, in the same year as the award is presented, with the talk expected to comprise original work conducted since graduating (although may include some university work for context).
-The awardee will be provided with complimentary conference attendance and the Society will provide up to NZ$2,500 towards travel and accommodation costs as well as $500 prize money.
+The winner will be awarded a $2000 cash prize, as well as complimentary conference registration and up to $1000 towards travel and accommodation costs.

 Any current, non-student member of NZFSS who has been a member for at least two years (not necessarily consecutive years and can include a period as a student member) is eligible for the NZFSS Early Career Science Award.
 The winner will be a New Zealand resident or citizen or have completed their most recent degree at a university in New Zealand.
 To be eligible they must have graduated, from their most recent degree, no more than eight years prior to the closing date for applications.
 Time taken for parental leave is not counted as part of the eight-year window (i.e., one year of parental leave extends the eligibility period to nine years since graduating).